Horace89/CarND-Traffic-Sign-Classifier-Project/writeup.md

 For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
 The top five soft max probabilities were

 The model is always very sure about its prediction, with a prob above 85%.
 The only mistake it made is about the misclassification of "Speed limit 60" to "Speed limit 50".
-It may be due to the fact that there are not so many training examples.
+It may be due to the fact that there are not so many training examples

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)